 - Nutritional assistance: food vouchers for local supermarkets

 - Housing assistance

-In order to further support people living with HIV/AIDS in our community, CAPCO has established Project CHANGE (Comprehensive HIV/AIDS Negotiating: Growth and Empowerment) under the N.J.
+In order to support the community’s people living with HIV/AIDS (PLWHAs) and other STIs, CAPCO has established Project CHANGE (Comprehensive HIV/AIDS Negotiating: Growth and Empowerment) under the N.J.
 Department of Health’s Division of HIV/AIDS, STD, and TB Services.
-Project CHANGE is an intervention program for persons whose behavior places them at risk for transmitting or for contracting HIV, sexually transmitted diseases (STDs), hepatitis, and tuberculosis (TB).
-The program currently comprises the following prevention strategies:
+Project CHANGE is an intervention program for persons whose behavior places them at risk for transmitting or acquiring HIV, sexually transmitted infections (STIs), hepatitis, and tuberculosis (TB).
+The program comprises the following prevention strategies:

 - The Street and Community Outreach (SCO) program provides street outreach and community education presentations to high-risk areas.

 - The Health Education / Risk Reduction (HE/RR) program is a continual series of five workshops that engage participants in informal, interactive, and educational group discussion.
 The program offers a stress-reducing environment for individuals to share their experience and to learn from the experience of others.

 - Comprehensive Risk Counseling Services (CRCS) offers one-on-one attention to help individuals manage complex life issues, which may include:

 - responsible decision-making that reduces the risk of transmission,

 - developing responsible sex practices and refusal skills,

 - using sensuality products responsibly,